SreedharReddyKikkuru/DevOps-Inceptez/README.md

 # DevOps-Inceptez
-Contains all the programs developed during the DevOps training by Inceptez Technologies, Chennai.
+Contains all programs developed during the DevOps training by Inceptez Technologies, Chennai.